 2020 was the year that many people suddenly realized they need a space for a home office.
 Even before COVID, increased Internet and web-conferencing options meant that many people could work from home at least some of the time.
 However, so many of us are still working remotely and need to figure out how to fit in a dedicated workspace in a small space.

 If you aren’t lucky enough to already have a space for an office in your home, you might be scrambling to figure out how to set a functional home office that works for you.

 If that’s true for you, I know just how you feel.
-I’ve been working at home since 2018 and my husband started working from home during COVID times.
+I’ve been working at home since 2018, but we had to figure out how to fit in room for my husband when he started working from home during COVID times.
 In fact, my husband’s job is now fully remote; he doesn’t even have an office to go to at all.

 1. Blend a Desk into Your Kitchen with Stock Kitchen Cabinets

 If you’ve got a bit of unused wall space in your kitchen, you can easily turn that space into a custom home office by making a desk and shelves using materials similar to your existing cabinetry.
 How cute is this little desk?
 It blends in perfectly with the kitchen cabinets.
 This would be a great place to set up a homework station for your kids as well.